CSIT314-Project/CarHire/README.md

--If you do not have vendor file: from the project directory run 'composer update' from terminal to generate the vendor folder
+- If you do not have vendor file: from the project directory run 'composer update' from terminal to generate the vendor folder

--run 'php artisan migrate' to instantiate database table and whatnot
+- run 'php artisan migrate' to instantiate database table and whatnot

--run 'php artisan serve' to make website live on localhost
+- run 'php artisan serve' to make website live on localhost